GPO Marker Posts

 GR for George Rex (George V, 1910 - 1936).
 From before the end of George's reign the original design of cast iron marker

-The distance numerals have, in very many cases, now been lost to the ravages of time; there are reports that some had their numerals removed during WWII to confuse any
+The distance numerals have, in very many cases, now been lost to the ravages of time; there is good evidence that some had their numerals removed during WWII to confuse any

 potential invaders.